saiken86807/movie_api_web_search/README.md

 3. As a user looking for certain movies, I want to have the option of also being able to see the source this information came from.

 ### Who is this product for?
-Anyone who is interested in searching for movie and/or tv titles are learning more about them.
+Anyone who is interested in searching for movie and/or tv titles and learning more about them.

 ### Ideas for Future Improvement
 1. I would like to become more familiar with API's and Javascript to try out other API's I had looked at prior to the movie API.
-2. Learn how to have my collums/rows align better with with the media queries for a  responsive webpage.
+2. Learn how to have my columns/rows align better with with the media queries for a responsive webpage.